 The grand reveal of the St Pancras tree took place last week, and as always, there’s a distinctly festive feel to the whole affair that allows us to forget about the stresses of recent years, just for a moment.
-The tree this year has been designed in partnership with ZSL London Zoo, creating a story book installation to bring the entire family together through the festive period.
-Moreover, having been closed for many months during the pandemic, it’s a tribute to all who continued to support the London landmark.
+This year, however, they’ve gone for a slightly unconventional approach.
+Though it’s still being referred to a Christmas tree, it might be fair to say it’s more a Christmas skyline (resembling London, of course).

-Catch the St Pancras International tree until January 2, 2022.
+Catch the St Pancras International tree throughout the festive season.

 Also published on Medium.